 My process is always about layering.
 I aim to add many smaller pieces or ideas, bringing them together to form something greater.
 Keeping an open mind and assessing the composition from all angles allows me to make adjustments throughout the entire art making process.

-At the end of the day, if I cannot trust my gut then the piece never gets finished.
-So when a piece does finally comes together, it is very spiritual.
+At the end of the day, I need to trust my gut to get the piece finished.

 Get to know Zach in an interview on our Blog, written by our current intern, Tyler Raso: https://lvartscouncil.wordpress.com/2016/07/22/artist-staff-spotlight-zach-kleemeyer

 Zach’s collection will be on display at Lehigh Valley Arts Council (840 Hamilton Street, Suite 201, Allentown) until the end of August.
 Our hours of operation are 9am to 5pm.